 Then, safe within Thy fold, We will exalt Thy name; Our thankful hearts with songs of joy Thy goodness will proclaim.
-1

 The lesson from this Psalm is much the same as the lesson of Luke 23:42-43.
 Before the thief could ever desire or hope to be remembered by our dying Jesus, the Spirit of God must needs have remembered the thief in his lost condition.
 Just as the Spirit of God inspired the author of Psalm 79 to ask for God to remember him in his suffering and guilt, so we see that only God's remembering to step towards the lost thief can explain the thief in turn asking Jesus to remember him.
 We see this when we compare the other Gospel accounts of this thief and his partner in their joint mockery of Christ.
 See Mark 15:32 and Matt.
-27:44, in which both thieves are said to be mocking Jesus on the Cross.
-Yet, when we read the request to be "remembered" in Luke 23:42, we realize that God has sovereignly changed the heart of one thief.
+27:44, in which both are said to be mocking our dying Savior.
+Yet, when we read the request to be "remembered" in Luke 23:42, we realize that God has sovereignly changed the heart of this one.
 He has "remembered him", just as throughout the Scriptures the first step in redemption is always God's remembering those He will save in their lost condition - see Exodus 2:24-25.

 Meditate and Pray: Use the above reflection from Psalm 79 to cause you to pray with thankfulness that God has promised to remember your family.
-May He also remember our nation in these days of pandemic, and have mercy upon us, even as He did on the undeserving thief.
+May He also remember our nation in these days of trial and affliction, and have mercy upon us, even as He did on this undeserving criminal.

-Tues/Weds/Thurs: read Matthew 27:38-51; John 19:28-30 & Luke 23:44-46.
+Tues/Weds: read Matthew 27:38-51; John 19:28-30 & Luke 23:44-46.
 Four times Jesus spoke in the darkness which overshadowed the Cross from 12 pm until 3.

-First in Matthew 27:46, where we hear Christ cry out because of the separation from God which our sins caused Him to experience.
-He "descended into hell" to fully experience the separation from God which our fallen nature deserved.
+First in Matthew 27:46, we hear Christ cry out because of the separation from God which our sins caused Him to experience.
+Here He "descended into hell" to fully experience the separation from God which our fallen nature deserved.

-Second, when Christ knew that all things were accomplished in terms of His suffering the penalty due to us for our sin, He spoke (as per Psalm 69:21) of His thirst, a thirst both physical (as a real man suffering in a real body) and spiritual, as He "thirsted" for the righteous communion with His Father to be restored after His cry of dereliction (John 19:28).
+Second, when Christ knew that all things were accomplished, He spoke of His thirst - a thirst both physical (as a real man suffering in a real body) and spiritual, as He "thirsted" for communion with His Father to be restored after His cry of dereliction (John 19:28).